 final submission (audio+code):

-All of your Processing and Audacity files should be put into a “master folder”
+All of your Processing and Audacity files should be put into a ‘Master Folder’ and named as “Firstname_Lastname_Project_Title”.
+This folder should include the following:

-your master folder should contain a txt document (not Word) of your project statement
+A txt document (not Word) of your project statement.

 this should be the FINAL, not the proposal